Opportunities

 For Grade: 8

-Kingdom Career Connect is an interactive career event at Northern Vermont University sponsored in partnership by the Center for Rural Entrepreneurship, Vermont Student Assistance Corporation, and the Northern Vermont AHEC.
+Kingdom Career Connect is an interactive career event at Northern Vermont University - Lyndon sponsored in partnership by the Vermont Student Assistance Corporation, Northern Vermont University, the J. Warren & Lois McClure Foundation, and the Northern Vermont AHEC.
 It is a unique opportunity for 8th grade students to have hands-on exploration of careers in advanced manufacturing, entrepreneurship, agriculture and health care.

 Contact: Northern Vermont AHEC, Northern Vermont University